 Our team at Assisting Hands Home Care starts the caregiving process with a meeting with family members.
 During the discussion, a customized home care plan is developed to meet the individual needs of your loved one.
 Once care officially starts, the flexible care plan is updated to allow for changing needs.

-The non-medical services provided by Assisting Hands Home Care range from personal services, such as bathing, dressing and grooming, to meal preparation, transportation and fall prevention.
+The non-medical services provided by Assisting Hands Home Care range from respite care to live-in and 24 hour care.

 We also retain a staff of skilled caregivers who are trained to accommodate specific ailments, such as Alzheimer’s disease and other dementia-related illnesses.